pragmatic-objects/site/_chapters/010_objects_and_data.md

 While we abstract out stable code components from volatile implementations, in a typical data model *everything* is potentially volatile.
 Almost every business requirement impacts data model of your application.
 There is just nothing to abstract out.
 In data world, nobody even tries to fight with volatility because it is meaningless.
 Instead, they use data migration and schema versioning solutions.
 More sophisticated are these solutions, less concern there is to people who maintain the model.

 While we are concerned about mutability in our code, agitate for purity and statelessness of our components, data models are just mutable by definition.
-To think more of it, mutability is just innatural for computer programs.
-We can hide all side effects behind immutable objects or monads but we'll never run away from the fact that in the end, our programm will be compiled to a set of imperative machine instructions, operating with data models in mutable RAM, hard disk, stateful IO.
+To think more of it, immutability is just innatural for computer programs.
+We can hide all side effects behind immutable objects or monads but we'll never run away from the fact that in the end, our programm will be compiled to a set of imperative machine instructions, operating with data models in mutable RAM or hard disk, stateful IO.

 That's why no matter how we bring data model to application: via DTO, or data-like interfaces, it will always cause maintanance pain.
-Just embrace it. `Customer`, that repeats your data model, causes conflict of these two different worlds: code and data.
+Just embrace it. `Customer`, that repeats your data model, brings these two different worlds --- code and data --- to conflict.

 ## A possible way out of it